 - Carl Rogers (1902-1987) developed the person-centred psychotherapy approach in which he believed that if a person was provided with a totally accepting, non-judgemental relationship they would then be able to resolve their difficulties and find ways to successfully restructure their lives.

 We started using coaching techniques with children and young people with wonderful results.
-We also discovered that they weren’t emotionally mature enough to stay resourceful in a challenging environment, so logically we focussed on changing the family dynamic.
+We also discovered that they weren’t emotionally mature enough to stay resourceful in a challenging environment, so logically we focussed on changing the 2 groups most influential, families and schools.

 Energetic connection (Mindfulness)

-Jon Kabat-Zinn created the Mindfulness-Based Stress Reduction program and he says “It’s a way of being” which is what we have been doing and using the phrase ‘Energetic Connection’.
+Jon Kabat-Zinn created the Mindfulness-Based Stress Reduction program and he says “It’s a way of being” which is what we have been doing and is the foundation to the ‘Energetic Connection’.

-It’s not an alien concept: it is in fact something that is fundamental to our closest relationships, which we experience every day but are unaware of the huge potential for all our relationships.
+It’s not an alien concept: it is in fact something that is fundamental and subconscious in our closest relationships, which we experience every day but are unaware of the huge potential for all our relationships.

 An enormous and rapidly evolving methodology.
 Here’s a very straightforward explanation for a complex science from Daniel Goleman’s ‘Social Intelligence’: